git-ender/smv/README.md

 The first to roles must be runned in a single playbook since they share in-memory inventory file for the provisioned instances.
 You should add the provisioned EC2 instances to you inventory file before running the 2nd playbook.
+Instances could have been added to the inventory file but some more knowledge about how you manage your inventory is needed